There are a few things to cover before we jump into Step 1 of the Systematic Career Exploration Approach (SCEA).

 Fourth, the SCEA can help people at different parts of their career exploration journey (e.g., completely undecided, have a few occupations in mind, have an undergraduate major they like but uncertain about the rest).
 However, for the purposes of this website, I have customized the structure and description of the SCEA to best fit those who are open to broadly exploring various occupations and education/training options and thus would benefit from completing all four Steps in order.
 For this reason, the SCEA is most applicable to young adults in high school or college.
 Therefore, if you do not fall into this group of people, I want you to know in advance that the SCEA may not be the best fit for what you’re wanting in a career exploration resource.

 Fifth, the SCEA is designed to help people work backwards, first identifying the right occupation and then the right education/training that will help the person become qualified to obtain a job in that occupation.
-A helpful metaphor: when we want to go on a vacation, we usually want to figure out our destination before we start to plan what roads to start driving.
+A helpful metaphor: when we want to go on a vacation, we usually want to figure out our destination before we start to plan which highways we will drive on.
 If we didn’t, we might start driving in the opposite direction of where we actually want to end up.
-Thus, I recommend figuring out occupations then education/training, rather than education/training then occupations.
+Thus, I recommend figuring out occupations and then education/training, rather than education/training then occupations.
 However, real life sometimes demands that we take one step at a time, so I definitely understand and apologize if this working-backwards approach does fit your life circumstances.

 Lastly, I recommend using a desktop/laptop for certain Steps because some of the SCEA activities are hard to do on a smartphone.